-- Being located in an industry that is well known to HMRC for tax fraud
+- Being located in an area that is well known to HMRC for tax fraud

 - Random investigations are taking place

-Depending on the circumstances, a tax investigation enforced by HMRC can vary in duration; it could be as simple as one letter or months of HMRC asking for various documents and other information.
-If they find evidence that you have intentionally evaded tax and committed fraud, then they have the authority to interview you under caution, summons you to court and prosecute you.
-If you are found guilty HMRC can seek to recover the tax evaded through confiscation and compensation orders.
-Such orders are extremely draconian and must not be underestimated as a part of the process.
+Depending on the circumstances, a tax investigation enforced by HMRC can vary in duration; it could be as simple as one letter, or many months of HMRC asking for various documents and other information.
+If HMRC believe they have evidence that you have intentionally evaded tax and committed fraud, then they have the option to instigate a criminal investigation.

 How we can help